 Let’s start off by letting Illimitable answer Flatlander’s question:

 “If you want yourself a desirable woman you will have to cultivate femininity and desirability into her yourself if you deem she has the necessary raw material to become a desirable lady worthy of raising a family with, wife material.”

 Hmmm, yeah.
 I like that.
 That line is doing a lot of things right.
 If you want a good wife… you have to build her yourself.

 That’s heavy.
 And it’s genius.
 And it goes well beyond “vetting.”

 “Heed me when I say that all red pill women are trained by men, they are not magically born out of the womb, a ‘unicorn’ is merely a high quality red pill woman raised, cultivated and overseen by men of value, integrity and intelligence.”

 I see this in the girls I date (and quite often, in the men I work with).
 You can tell when some strong male presence has made a difference in their lives.
 I see evidence of this line of thought in my own progress in game.

 In recent posts about Pixie Girl and Baby Dragon, I talked about “training them.”
 As I talk about wrangling these girls I have been using phrases like “shaping her behavior.”
 In a recent post on Twitter I gave an example of “telling her what she thinks.”
 I believe I am in the spirit of Illimitable’s advice when I lead those girls in that way.
 I believe this is what the best men do with the girls in their lives.

-And those girls blossom and glow in the light of that kind of attention.
+And girls will blossom and glow in the light of that kind of strong, masculine attention.

 I was not thinking of Illimitable’s thesis in any of those times… but at the higher levels of masculine psychology (and I think I am somewhere in the middle, but angled up, for certain), we are all starting to do the same things (in perhaps different ways).